Things to see and do - Hereford

 28 Commercial Road GB - Hereford HR1 2BD

-The Merton Hotel is in the centre of Hereford, a 5-minute walk from Hereford Train Station.
+The Merton Hotel is in the centre of Hereford and a 5-minute walk from Hereford Train Station.
 The Merton offers rooms with TVs and a restaurant serving international and traditional food.
-The rooms at the family-run Merton feature bathrooms with haird..
+The rooms at the family-run Merton feature en suite bathroom..

 A popular pub which narrowly escaped being turned into private housing thanks to the villagers' valiantly fought 'Save Our Pub' campaign.
 Its spacious interior and bedrooms are smart, modern and characterful, with impressive green credentials.
 Menus ..

 Holling Grange GB - HR2 0JJ Abbey Dore

 It's not just the views that set this charming little hillside restaurant apart.
 The spacious, Scandinavian lodge style building is simply but stylishly furnished; the atmosphere is delightfully relaxed; and the monthly French menu is refreshingly ho..

 GB - HR1 4RF Woolhope